DavidSint/password-tester/README.md

 ```
 - `MIN_CHARS_NOT_MET`: Error code indicating the password does not meet the minimum character requirement (8 characters).
 - `ENTROPY_TOO_LOW`: Error code indicating the password's entropy is too low (less than 25 bits of entropy).
-- `FAILED_TO_CHECK_PASSWORD_REUSE`: The library was unable to get a response from _Have I Been Pwned_ to check if the password has been previously exposed. **The rest of the report, including password strength will still be returned, even with this error code**
+- `FAILED_TO_CHECK_PASSWORD_REUSE`: The library was unable to get a response from _Have I Been Pwned_ to check if the password has been previously exposed.

 #### `PasswordStrength`